Sustainable

 Cheng, L., Abraham, J., Trenberth, K.E. et al. Another Year of Record Heat for the Oceans.
 Adv.
 Atmos.
 Sci.
 (2023).

+The oceans cover more than 70 per cent of the surface of the planet.
+They are becoming warmer and sea levels are rising.
 To date, the oceans have absorbed about a quarter of global CO2 emissions.
 However, the oceans are becoming increasingly acidic as carbonic acid is formed during the absorption of CO2.

 The lack of appropriate wastewater treatment and the release of pollutants from the manufacturing industry, agriculture, tourism, fisheries and shipping continue to put pressure on the ocean, with a negative impact on food security, food safety and marine biodiversity.